gonstr/SwiftdawnRaidTools/Docs/README.md

 Same as triggers.
 This field is optional and really only useful if you created triggers with a delay, and you want to cancel those triggers.

-### Countdown and Delay
+### Countdown, Delay and Throttle

-Most triggers support `countdown` and `delay`.
-The `countdown` value controls the countdown timer in the raid assignments popup. `delay` controls how long a raid notifications will be delayed for after triggering.
+Most triggers support `countdown`, `delay` and `throttle`.
+The `countdown` value controls the countdown timer in the raid assignments popup. `delay` controls how long a raid notifications will be delayed for after triggering. `throttle` controls how many times a trigger can trigger within a set timespan.

 Both countdown and delay serve a similar purpose and it's mostly a matter of if you want to show the window with a countdown timer or just delay it.
 Countdown makes sense for small values while delay makes sense for longer timer periods.
 They can also be combined.